Describe a place that wasn't kept clean.: IELTS Speaking Cue Card

 What do you think causes the lack of cleanliness in cities like Mumbai?

-To improve cleanliness, cities can implement better waste management systems, increase public awareness campaigns about littering, and encourage community involvement in clean-up drives.
-Additionally, local governments can enforce stricter regulations on waste disposal and invest in more public sanitation facilities.
+Cities can improve cleanliness by implementing better waste management systems, increasing public awareness campaigns about littering, and encouraging community involvement in clean-up drives.
+Additionally, local governments can invest in more public sanitation facilities and regular cleaning services.

 Show all 27 answers